koios-intelligence/slate/source/index.html.md

 The API handles the interaction between 2 databases:

-- **InsurerData**: Contains all the data for the insurer's and the products they offer
+- <code>InsurerData</code>: Contains all the data for the insurer's and the products they offer
-- **Basic User's Data:** Contains all the data that does not come from other apps (e.g. Username, password, email, address, etc.)
+- <code>basicUserData</code>: Contains all the data that does not come from other apps (e.g. Username, password, email, address, etc.)
-- **Raw User's Data:** Contains all the data that comes from other apps and/or sensors (e.g. Walking distance, house temperature, etc.)
+- <code>rawUserData</code>: Contains all the data that comes from other apps and/or sensors (e.g. Walking distance, house temperature, etc.)

 The following two tables list the acceptable format for each of these database.

-## InsurerData
+## InsurerData Database

 > An example of one row of the "insurerData" DB is provided below: